danny4478/Handbook/docs/api/security/trusted_storage.md

 The Internal Trusted Storage supports a "write once" feature which enforces that the data associated with a key will not be able to be modified or deleted.

+**Note:** PSA Internal Trusted Storage is designed for the use of PSA Crypto Service.
+ARM recommends that applications use other storage stacks.

 ### Internal Trusted Storage API Reference